-Chris Hill is a college graduate in Seattle, Washington hoping to expand his knowledge of all things Computer-Science and Design by pursuing a career.
+Chris Hill is a Data Center Engineer in Seattle, Washington hoping to expand his knowledge of all things Computer-Science and Design by pursuing a career in the tech industry.
 His current interests include: Photography, Graphic Design, Digital Drawing, Video Editing, Audio Production, and Web Design.
 He is also an avid gamer and hosts online communities.

 For centuries people have been capturing places, events, people, and emotions to be immortalized in the form of photographs.
 As an artform, photography has evolved over time and expanded to the point that there are numerous genres and techniques.

 I find that I like practicing the technical aspect - trying to balance the exposure triangle, focus, and composition - and accurately capturing perspectives that people might not usually have to highlight beauty in the mundane.

 Graphic design is the process of visual communication and problem-solving through the use of typography, photography, iconography and illustration.
 Many brands develop and present an identity through elements that have been thoughtfully designed with the brand's mission in mind.

 I enjoy practicing the different facets of graphic design in a casual sense.
 I've done hypothetical brand stationery and I've worked in the field professionally, but I still enjoy it in a leisurely fashion.